GerrySant/multimodalhugs/docs/general/CLI.md

 options:
-  -h, --help            show this help message and exit --task {translation}  Specify the training task (currently only "translation" is supported).
+  -h, --help            show this help message and exit --task <task_name>  Specify the training task (currently only "translation" is supported).
   --config_path CONFIG_PATH
                         Path to the configuration file.
   --learning_rate LEARNING_RATE